Cassie Rowe

 Cassandra Michelle Rowe (born 6 September 1980) is an Australian politician.
 She became a Labor member of the Western Australian Legislative Assembly in the 2017 state election, representing Belmont.

 Education and career

 Rowe holds a Bachelor of Arts from the University of Melbourne and has also studied finance and screenwriting.
 Prior to entering politics, Rowe worked as a financial planner and served as Assistant State Secretary of WA Labor from 2017 until 2021.

 Rowe is a member of the Australian Workers Union (AWU), which is a union part of the Labor Right.

-Rowe ran unsuccessfully for Belmont in 2013 before being successfully elected in the subsequent 2017 state election.
+Rowe ran for Belmont, the seat of former Opposition Leader Eric Ripper, in 2013.
+She narrowly lost to Liberal Glenys Godfrey on an unexpectedly large swing.
+However, she defeated Godfrey in a 2017 rematch on a swing of over 12 percent, enough to revert Belmont to its traditional status as a comfortably safe Labor seat.
 Rowe was re-elected in the 2025 Western Australian state election with a first preference vote share of 53.5%.

 Rowe served as Government Whip from 17 March 2021 until 29 January 2025.
 Following the 2025 election, she was appointed as the parliamentary secretary to Minister Simone McGurk.